Roots are taking shape for UBC Okanagan’s Indigenous Micro-Forest

 “Indigenous Peoples have a special relationship with the land, and this initiative is a way of acknowledging and elevating that through the application of Indigenous traditional knowledge,” explained Eisenstein.

-The UBC Okanagan Indigenous Micro-Forest will support a climate-friendly culture shift through transitioning the narrative of climate action from climate harm mitigation to proactive climate stewardship.
+The UBC Okanagan Indigenous Micro-Forest supports a climate-friendly culture shift by transitioning the narrative of climate action from climate harm mitigation to proactive climate stewardship.